The Blue Ridge APA

 Play Locally to Compete Nationally

-While the Blue Ridge APA is a local league, all the teams that win their Division Tournaments from across the region come together once a year for our regional finals, The Local Team Championship Tournament.
-In addition to bragging rights as the best 8-ball or 9-ball team in Western North Carolina, these teams compete for an opportunity to represent the Asheville region at the National Team Championships in Las Vegas, Nevada.
+While the Blue Ridge APA is a local league, all the teams that win their Division Tournaments from across the region come together once a year for our regional finals, The World Qualifier Tournament.
+In addition to bragging rights as the best 8-ball or 9-ball team in Western North Carolina, these teams compete for an opportunity to represent the Asheville region at the World Pool Championships in Las Vegas, Nevada!

 At the national level, the APA guarantees more than $1.5 Million in national tournament prize money.
-This consists of the APA National Team Championship, the $200,000 APA 8-Ball Classic, the $100,000 APA 9-Ball Shootout, and the MiniMania Tournaments, which paid out over $200,000 during the 2006 National Team Championships.
+This consists of the APA World Pool Championships, the $600,000 APA 8-Ball Classic, the $300,000 APA 9-Ball Shootout, and the MiniMania Tournaments, which paid out over $200,000 during the 2023 World Pool Championships.